Shakhboz01/bon/README.md

 After create send report to telegram with link, grouped by AgentDiller Fix the way product_sell.amount is defined, display amount_per_pack and remaining out of pack if exists Fix monthly/daily report
+Add ability to update buyers location for agents